Digital China 更新技术

 Vice Provost for Advances in Learning; Charles H Carswell Professor of East Asian Languages and Civilizations

 As Vice Provost, Peter K. Bol is responsible for HarvardX, the Harvard Initiative in Learning and Teaching, and research on the science of learning.
 Together with William Kirby, Bol teaches ChinaX (SW12x), a Harvard course that has a global enrollmentRead More

-Building on last academic year’s “Digital China Lab” workshop run by Dr. Paul Vierthaler and Dr. Anthony Ruozzi, this course introduces graduate students in Chinese studies to programming skills and digital humanities techniques of direct practical relevance to research in their discipline.
-It will consist of weekly lectures, each introducing a specific type of technique, followed by an interactive lab session during which students practice applying the technique to data appropriate to their own research.
+Building on our earlier “Digital China Lab” workshop run by Dr. Paul Vierthaler and Dr. Anthony Ruozzi, this course introduces graduate students in Chinese studies to programming skills and digital humanities techniques of practical relevance to research in their discipline.
+It consists of weekly lectures, each introducing a specific type of technique, followed by an interactive lab session during which students practice applying the technique to data appropriate to their own research.
 No background in digital methods or programming is assumed, but students are expected to have basic computing skills and are required to bring a suitable laptop to use during the lab sessions.

-For questions regarding the course, please visit the course site on Canvas, or contact Dr. Donald Sturgeon (email@example.com).
+For questions regarding the course, please visit the course site on Canvas, or contact Dr. Donald Sturgeon (email@example.com new email).

 The opens in a new windowChina Historical Geographic Information System, CHGIS, project was launched in January 2001 to establish a database of populated places and historical administrative units for the period of Chinese history between 221 BCE and 1911 CE.
 CHGIS provides a base opens in a new windowGIS platform for researchers to use in spatial analysis, temporal statistical modeling, and representation of selected historical units as digital maps.